Inbibo/adonisfx_docs/docs/faq.md

 The second approach is to use nCloth to apply a pressured simulation.
 This solution could work better for high-end fascia simulations.
 The procedure is the following:

 - Create a copy of the skin geometry that will become your fascia.
-- Optionally, subdivide the fascia geometry if you need more resolution.
 - Combine all muscle geometries into a single geometry.
-If an area is missing muscles, you can include some bone geometries along with the muscles to cover those areas.
+It may be advisable to include the bone geometries along with the muscles to avoid gaps.
 - Select the fascia geometry and click nCloth > Create nCloth.
 - Select the muscles geometry and click on nCloth > Create Passive Collider.
 - Select the nucleus node, set the gravity to 0.0 and adjust the space scale according to your asset.